MartinDbx/VSC-Icon-macOS-BigSur/README.md

 <img src="resources/vscode.png" width="100">

-Visual Studio Code logo in the design of MacOS Big Sur.
+Visual Studio Code logo in the design of macOS Big Sur.

 -----------------------------------------------
 ## How to install